 Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

-This breed is an extremely rare breed that is mainly ornamental in nature.
+This is an extremely rare breed that is mainly ornamental in nature.
 With a proud and elegant strut, beautiful colors including gold and silver, and a gentle disposition, the Pavlovskaya chicken is rare and exotic.

 pavlovskaya chicken